BabylonJSGuide/Generator/content/basics/animation/Starter.md

 ## Designing a Clip

-The first step is to decide what you want to see in a _clip_, that is what is the _performaance_ to be.
+The first step is to decide what you want to see in a _clip_, that is what is the _performance_ to be.
 This gives the performer and its animation.

 ### A very simple example